cylmat/cheats/VIM-cheats.md

 * Registers

 ```
-:reg  all registers
+:reg - all registers
 :reg <register>
-(4 readonly: .%:#)

-:[range]action [register]
--> 1,4d a (del 1 to 4 in register a)
-:.,+2y (yank from current to +2 line)

-"" default unnamed register (d,c,s,x)
+"" default unnamed register (with commands d,c,s,x)

+"0 to "9
+"0      - the latest yank
+"0..."9 - last 9 deleted text, with "1 the latest

+4 registers are readonly
 ". last inserted text
-"0 last yank
-"5 5th delete text
 "% current file path
 ": most recent command (@: to run this command again.)
 "# alternate file      (:h alternate-file, last edited file)
-  ":e #"
+:e "#  -> Edit last opened file

+:[range]action [register]
+:1,4d a (del 1 to 4 in register a)
+:.,+2y (yank from current to +2 line)

-"= expression one  (in INSERTMODE use <Ctrl-r>=)
+"= expression one (in InsertMode use <Ctrl-r>=)
 <Ctrl-r>=system('ls') -> import "!ls" under cursor

 "/ search register
 use <Ctrl-r> / to import last search into command line
 :%s/<Ctrl-r />/TERM/g (=> will display ":%s/search/TERM/g" in command line)
 (replace last "/search" terme by TERM)

 :let @5='' clear register '5'
 let @+=@% ("let" write to a register, copy the current file to the clipboard)
 :let @a=@_ (clearing register "a)

-"0 to "9.
-"0 will always have the content of the latest yank,
-and the others will have last 9 deleted text, being "1 the newest, and "9 the oldes
 ```

 * Save